dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 Although there are some downsides common for all JavaScript-powered desktop applications.
 Usually they have big package size (more than 100 MB) and heavy RAM usage.

 We have two main options to build a desktop application with Vue: it's HTML+CSS-based solutions or native GUI.
-First one is represent with Electron and NW.js, second option is Vuido.
+First one is represented with Electron and NW.js, second option is Vuido.

 ## Electron